mebobby2/big_spark/README.md

 To pass configuration options on the command line, use the ```--conf``` option, e.g. ```--conf``` ```spark.serializer=org.apache.spark.serializer.KryoSerializer```.

+# Load Files from Spark Shell
+1. From the directory where the files are stored, start the spark shell ```spark-shell --master yarn-client```.
+2. Once inside the shell, load the file using e.g. ```:load StatsWithMissing.scala```

 # Tool Commands
 ## Hadoop
 * */usr/local/hadoop/sbin/start-dfs.sh* - start HDFS